Quantifying the structural stability of simplicial homology: Introduction

-In order to make a sound mathematical formulation of the problem we aim to solve, and of the numerical model we design for its solution, in \Cref{sec:simplicial-complexes-and-higher-order-laplacians} we review in detail the notion of homology simplicial complexes and the corresponding higher-order Laplacians.
+The resulting problem can be formulated as a structured matrix nearness problem, which we approach by means of a spectral objective function and the integration of the corresponding matrix-valued gradient flow.
+In order to make a sound mathematical formulation of the problem we aim to solve, and of the numerical model we design for its solution, we structure the remainder of the paper as follows: in \Cref{sec:simplicial-complexes-and-higher-order-laplacians} we review in detail the notion of simplicial complexes and the corresponding higher-order Laplacians.
 In \Cref{sec:weighted-case} and \Cref{subsec:connetedness} we discuss how these operators may be extended to account for weighted higher-order node relations and formulate the corresponding stability problem in \Cref{sec:nearest_complex} and \Cref{subsec:functional}.
-Then, in \Cref{sec:2lev} and \Cref{sec:algorithm} we present our numerical method based on a two-level constrained matrix gradient flow approach.
+After introducing a suitable spectral functional whose minimization to zero mathematically translates the stability problem, in \Cref{sec:2lev} and \Cref{sec:algorithm} we present a two-level methodology whose inner iteration consists of a constrained matrix gradient flow on which is based our numerical method, and whose outer level tunes a suitable scalar parameter in order to solve a related scalar equation.
 Finally, we devote \Cref{sec:experiments} to illustrate the performance of the proposed numerical scheme on several example datasets.